-See addenda for minutes of previous HPC Meetings regarding this site, the Memorandum of Agreement as well as the structural engineers' reports concerning the physical rather than the architectural integrity of the buildings.
+See addenda for minutes of previous HPC Meetings regarding this site, the Memorandum of Agreement as well as the structural engineers' reports which concern the physical rather than the architectural integrity of the buildings.

-Summary: This building on the corner of Wheatland Street and Mystic Avenue has had a factory of one sort or another for over 100 years meeting the needs of Somerville residents and others.
+Summary: This building on Wheatland Street been part of the original factory for over 100 years.
 Structural engineers have noted that the building is in poor condition despite the Memorandum of Agreement to stabilize the building in readiness for Phase II rehabilitation.
 The building is a landmark despite its condition.